Luzkan/smells/content/smells/required-setup-or-teardown-code.md

 #### **Lack of Cohesion**

-Class can't be reused by itself - it requires extra lines of code outside of its scope to make use of it.
+Class can't be reused by itself - it requires extra lines of code outside of its scope to use it.

 ### Examples